Visit Eagle Mountain Sanctuary

 The lower enclosure at Eagle Mountain Sanctuary houses gunshot victim amputees.

-Eagle Mountain Sanctuary is home to three nesting pairs who hatch and raise eaglets each spring.
+Eagle Mountain Sanctuary is home to two nesting pairs who have hatched and raised many eaglets.

 Eagle Mountain Sanctuary educates thousands of Dollywood guests annually.